emilypx/appfair.github.io/index.md

 ## Introduction: Fair Grounds and the "F-A-I-R" stages

-"Fork-App-Integrate-Release" (F-A-I-R) describes the stages of creating, developing, building, and distributing an App Fair app.
+"Fork-App-Integrate-Release" (F-A-I-R) describes the stages of creating, developing, building, and distributing an app.
 The "Fork" and "App" parts are handled by you, the developer: a fork is created of the template [`/appfair/App`](https://github.com/appfair/App) repository, and you develop your app in your own's organization's repository.
 The "Integrate" and "Release" phases are handled by the build host that accepts pull requests from the developer's fork and validates, builds, packages, and releases the installable app.

+The integration & release service is considered the "fairground", and it handles accepting incoming requests to validate and release an app.
+A fairground can be implemented in various ways; the reference implementation uses a system of git actions, artifacts, and releases hosted on GitHub.
+This reference implementation, combined with the security configuration and user policies, is known as the "App Fair", which heretofore will be referred to synonymously with any "fairground" implementation.
-The build host is considered the "fairground" for the App Fair, and the default build host is implemented using a collection of GitHub actions, artifacts, and releases, all of which are contained within the [appfair/App](https://github.com/appfair/App) repository.
+The "App Fair" is implemented using a collection of GitHub actions, artifacts, and releases, all of which are contained within the [appfair/App](https://github.com/appfair/App) repository.

 From an App developer standpoint, an App Fair app is a Swift application that is defined by a Swift Package Manager `Package.swift` file, and that uses of two source code repositories: *Fair* & *App*:
  - [https://github.com/appfair/App](https://github.com/appfair/App) is the repository that is forked to create a new  App Fair app; PRs submitted to this repository are automatically built and released to the **App Fair.app** catalog.